A conversation on caregiving with former Governor Marty Schreiber

 Others know him as an outspoken advocate for caregivers of loved ones diagnosed with Alzheimer’s disease.

-Much of Governor Schreiber’s passion on the subject comes from his real-life caregiving story as his wife Elaine lived with the disease for 18 years before her death in 2022.
-His 2017 book My Two Elaines received nation-wide attention at release for its poignant and candid dialogue on the day-to-day challenges of caring for someone who’s no longer their former self.
+Much of Governor Schreiber’s passion for the subject comes from his real-life caregiving story as his wife Elaine lived with the disease for 18 years before her death in 2022.
+His 2017 book My Two Elaines received nationwide attention at release for its poignant and candid dialogue on the day-to-day challenges of caring for someone who’s no longer their former self.

 In many ways, his life could be characterized as a story of “two Marty’s”, the Marty of public service in the 70s and 80s, and the Marty who spent nearly two decades making his wife’s final years as meaningful and fruitful as possible.